spinnaker/spinnaker.github.io/guides/user/plugins/deploy-example.md

 # Caveats with Halyard 1.33

 * Halyard does not update the plugin configuration when you run `hal plugins edit`.
-You must manually update the `.hal\config` entry.
+You must manually update the `.hal/config` entry.
 * Halyard does not tell Orca where to look for the plugin.
 Navigate to `.hal/default/profiles` and create an `orca-local.yml` file with this content:

 	```yaml